The creation and development of strategies for the sector falls under the Strategy Directorate.

-Toni Attard - Director of Strategy
+Mary Ann Cauchi - Director of Funding & Strategy

 Adrian Debattista - Research Associate

 Adrian’s role involves developing and managing the council’s research programme through qualitative and quantitative research while gathering statistics and data mining, analysing cultural practices and monitoring trends effecting or resulting from cultural participation, production and consumption.
 He is also responsible for ensuring quality control of research by setting up appropriate monitoring and evaluation systems.
-The aim is to produce a knowledge base from which effective policy recommendations can be made, while aiding cultural operators through more informed decision-making.
+The aim is to produce a knowledge base from which effective policy recommendations can be made while aiding cultural operators through more informed decision-making.

 Romina Delia - Internationalisation Associate